Size16 feet (4.9 m) in length

 - The octopus is a mollusk and belongs to the same group as snails, chitons, abalone, limpets, clams, scallops, oysters, and mussels.
 The octopus also belongs to a smaller subgroup of mollusks called “cephalopods”, which means, “head-foot.”
 It is so named because its arms (“feet”) are attached to its head.
 Cuttlefish and squid are also classified as cephalopods.

 - These animals can rapidly draw water into the mantle and expel it forcefully out of their body.
-This propels them swiftly backwards helping to escape predators.
+This propels them swiftly backward helping to escape predators.

 - Cephalopods also can release a cloud of dark ink when alarmed, which also helps them avoid predation.